 Set a Budget and Stick to It

 Start tracking your monthly spending and see how it compares to your earnings.
 Then, set a budget to help you stay in the black.
-If you need help, try using the Budget Tool offered in Connexus Digital Banking.
+If you need help, reach out to experts at GreenPath™ Financial Wellness.

 Commit to No-Spend Days